Guilhermezzq/3D-Macbook/README.md

-## Integração de Sites em 3D usando React e Three.js
+## 3D Website Integration using React and Three.js

-Este projeto demonstra como integrar sites reais dentro de um objeto 3D usando React e Three.js.
-O código apresentado aqui utiliza a biblioteca @react-three/drei para facilitar a criação de ambientes 3D interativos.
+This project demonstrates how to integrate real websites into a 3D object using React and Three.js.
+The code presented here utilizes the @react-three/drei library to facilitate the creation of interactive 3D environments.

-Este projeto foi desenvolvido com base no tutorial fornecido no vídeo "https://youtu.be/SQRqU3N3ehs?si=MgZZnBmqxulS83E0", disponível.
+This project was developed based on the tutorial provided in the video "https://youtu.be/SQRqU3N3ehs?si=MgZZnBmqxulS83E0", available.

 # Three.js - React Three Fiber + Drei  / Como Usar Este Repositório !